clouds7h/WD-SW4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: This project is a website that contains a landing page that has a navigation bar that would lead you to other pages which contains the feature designs. <br>
-- Whats the purpose
+- Whats the purpose: The purpose of this project is to enhance our HTML and CSS skills as well as to show our creativity in coming up with designs. <br>
-- What are key components
+- What are key components: The key components for this project is a landing page and 2 feature pages. <br>
-- What technology used and how it is used
+- What technology used and how it is used: For this project I utilized the use of HTML, CSS, and JS. <br>

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Landing Page
-- Transactional
+- 2 Feature Page

 ### Technology
 <!-- TODO: List of Technology Used -->